AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/search-engine-shown-elasticsearch-despite-open-search.md

 ## Issue

-The search engine continues to show [!DNL Elasticsearch7] even after installing/upgrading to [!DNL OpenSearch].
+[!DNL Elasticsearch] is still shown as the search engine for Adobe Commerce on cloud even after installing or upgrading to [!DNL OpenSearch].

 <u>Steps to reproduce</u>: